 Does insurance cover you hitting a pedestrian?

 Pennsylvania drivers are required to have a minimum PIP coverage of $5,000 medical benefits, $15,000 bodily injury liability per person, and $5,000 property damage.
 Typically, compensation will come from your auto insurance company via a bodily injury liability claim.
 Our law firm has experience working with pedestrian accident claims and can help you navigate the legal system.
 Schedule a consultation today.
-Attorneys Gabriella Hashem Farhat or Daniel C. Bardo can help.
+Personal injury attorneys Gabriella Hashem Farhat or Daniel C. Bardo can help.